 - Drizzle with olive oil and season with salt and pepper.
-Place the rosemary springs on top and roast for 60-70 minutes or until tender and brown around edges.
+Place the rosemary sprigs on top and roast for 60-70 minutes or until tender and brown around edges.
 Let slightly cool.

-- Remove the rosemary springs and transfer the roasted vegetables with the juices to your blender.
+- Remove the rosemary sprigs and transfer the roasted vegetables with the juices to your blender.
 Add a few rosemary needles but not the woody stems.
-I usually add the needles of one spring, and add more if necessary later.
+I usually add the needles of one spring and add more if necessary later.